Micz26/RepoRAG/README.md

 ### Indexing

 The system begins with indexing, where the user provides a GitHub repository URL.
 The `scripts/build_index.py` script handles the indexing process.
 I split the code using `\n` as a delimiter, creating chunks of 1024 tokens with an overlap of 64 tokens.
 This approach avoids excessively large chunks, which are generally rated poorly by similarity metrics (L2 distance in my case), while maintaining structure.
-Moreover, it's usually not necessary to retrieve entire files—just relevant parts suffice.
+Moreover, it's usually not necessary to retrieve entire file - just relevant parts are enough.
 The choice of `\n` as the delimiter helps keep the chunks focused on actual code blocks.

 ### Approaches Used